shpakovski/LocalizedStrings/README.md

 2. Improve visual feedback in the table after merge
 3. Provide more information about applied changes
 4. Add filter to show only changes
+5. Recognize more formats in the `.strings` file